Professor Bob Lonne

 Professor Lonne attended the Australian 2020 Summit in relation to the issues affecting rural communities.
 He was the National President of the Australian Association of Social Workers from 2005-2011, having been twice elected by members, and was formerly the Elections Officer for the International Federation of Social Work.

-With a track record that includes over $1,200,000 in research grants, and 4 books, 1 monograph, 14 book chapters and 41 refereed journal articles, and five government reports, as well as high-level national leadership roles, Bob has a longstanding commitment to the area of child protection and its workforce issues.
+Bob’s track record includes over $1,360,000 in research grants, and 5 books, 1 monograph, 14 book chapters and 42 refereed journal articles, and five government reports.
+He has had high-level national leadership roles, and a longstanding commitment to the area of child protection and its workforce issues.
 Professor Lonne’s research interests include:

 - Human Services workforce planning and development